-Porcelli showed that vertical displacement oscillatory modes, with a characteristic frequency close to the poloidal Alfvén frequency, can interact resonantly with energetic ions, giving rise to a new type of fast-ion instability with mode number n = 0.
-Li reported that the neoclassical toroidal viscosity (NTV) torque dominated in the total net torque for an ITER baseline scenario.
-The resonant and nonresonant parts dominated at low and high toroidal rotations, respectively [66].
-Lu et al discussed the complex dependence of explosively growing reconnection rate of 3/1 DTM on plasma resistivity in different parameter regions.
-The distance between two 3/1 rational surfaces appears to be a key parameter [67].
+Porcelli showed that vertical displacement oscillatory modes, with a characteristic frequency close to the poloidal Alfvén frequency, can interact resonantly with energetic ions, giving rise to a new type of fast ion instability with mode number n = 0.
+Li reported that the neoclassical toroidal viscosity (NTV) torque dominates in the total net torque for the ITER baseline scenario.
+The resonant and non-resonant parts dominate at low and high toroidal rotations, respectively [68].
+Lu discussed the complex dependence of explosively growing reconnection rate of 3/1 DTM on the plasma resistivity in different parameter regions.
+The distance between two 3/1 rational surfaces seem to be the key parameter [69].

-Ma et al studied the dynamics of resistive internal kink modes in the runaway plasma of HL-2A using the extended 3D MHD code M3D-C1 [68, 69].
+Ma studied the dynamics of resistive internal kink modes in the runaway plasma of HL-2A using the extended 3D MHD code M3D-C1 [70, 71].
 The study revealed that REs can linearly affect the growth rate scaling of resistive internal kink modes on resistivity.
-In addition, the presence of the runaway current led to a significant suppression of sawtooth oscillations, resulting in the loss of REs outside the q = 1 surface, with minimal impact on the majority of REs well confined within it.
-Zu reported that impurity radiation caused a decrease in plasma temperature in the edge, which led to the shrinking of the temperature and current profiles.
-Finally, TM related to the density limit destabilized at the q = 2 rational surface.
-Chen et al studied the ELM collapse process through both simulations and experiments.
-The CLT simulation results indicate that the peeling-ballooning instability in the pedestal region can generate magnetic islands, which may lead to the formation of a stochastic field region at the edge, which in turn triggers ELM collapse [70].
-Huang et al simulated the nonlinear dynamics of type III ELM in an EAST experiment using BOUT++ [71].
-When the parallel current and electric field were included, the time to achieve nonlinear stage of ELM was delayed, and the stored energy loss was significantly enhanced.
+In addition, the presence of runaway current leads to a significant suppression of sawtooth oscillations, resulting in the loss of REs outside the q = 1surface, with minimal impact on the majority of REs well-confined within it.
+Zu reported that impurity radiation can cause the decrease of plasma temperature in the edge, which leads to the shrinking of the temperature and current profiles.
+Finally, TM related to density limit is destabilized at the q = 2 rational surface.
+Chen studied the ELM collapse process through both simulations and experiments.
+CLT simulation results indicated that the peeling-ballooning instability in the pedestal region can generate magnetic islands, which may lead to the formation of stochastic field region in the edge and in turn trigger the ELM collapse [72].
+Huang simulated the nonlinear dynamic of Type-III ELM in EAST experiment using BOUT++ [73].
+When the parallel current and electric field are included, the time for achieving nonlinear stage of ELM is delayed and the stored energy loss is significantly enhanced.
 Huang studied the nonlinear evolution and saturation of NTM by CLT.
-The poloidal asymmetry of the bootstrap current reduced the saturation level of NTM.
+The poloidal asymmetry of the bootstrap current reduces the saturation level of NTM.
 The effects of magnetic curvature and Hall term on NTM were also discussed in the presentation.

-Wang reported that the relationship between the linear growth rate and toroidal mode number can be used to roughly distinguish ballooning, peeling, and coupled peeling-ballooning modes.
-When the pressure gradient was the mode transitioned from ballooning fixed, to peeling-ballooning and then to peeling-dominated mode as the edge current and magnetic shear varied.
-Zhang numerically studied the effect of RMP on neoclassical transport of impurity using the NTVTOK code.
-When the diamagnetic drift exceeded the $E \times B$ drift frequency, the impurity particle flux induced by NTV pointed inward and vice versa [72].
+Wang reported that the relation between linear growth rate and toroidal mode number can be used to roughly distinguish ballooning mode, peeling mode, and the coupled peeling-ballooning mode.
+When the pressure gradient is fixed, mode transits from ballooning to peeling-ballooning and then to peeling-dominated mode as the edge current and magnetic shear vary.
+Zhang numerically studied the effect of RMP on neoclassical transport of impurity using NTVTOK code.
+When the diamagnetic drift exceeds the $E \times B$ drift frequency, the impurity particle flux induced by NTV is pointed inward, and vice versa [74].
 Li reported that the Kelvin-Helmholtz instability coexists with the DTM through nonlinear mode coupling in the weak reverse magnetic shear configuration.
-Meng and Guo showed that in Kelvin-Helmholtz instabilities, the dynamic system is pseudo-Hermitian and undergoes a PT symmetrybreaking bifurcation, which can be interpreted as the spatial coupling and phase locking of vorticity waves.
-The transient growth near marginal stability was explained as non-Hermitian critical dynamics near exceptional points, where the eigenvectors are nonorthogonal and lead to nonmodal phaseslip dynamics of vorticity waves [73].
+Meng showed that in Kelvin-Helmholtz instabilities, the dynamical system is pseudo-Hermitian and undergoes a PT-symmetry-breaking bifurcation, which can be interpreted as the spatial coupling and phase locking of vorticity waves.
+The transient growth near marginal stability is explained as non-Hermitian critical dynamics near exceptional points, where the eigenvectors are nonorthogonal and lead to nonmodal phase-slip dynamics of vorticity waves [75].